Adidi/docs-test/docs/intro.md

 Generate a new Docusaurus site using the **classic template**.

-The classic template will automatically be added to your project after you run the command:
+The classic template will automatically be added to your project after you run the command:Fca

 ```bash
 npm init docusaurus@latest my-website classic